Get A Demo

 The Voter Registration Scam

-Even if your state has already reached its registration deadline, you could be a target of a new phone scam focusing on the registration process.
+Even if your state has already reached its registration deadline, you could be a target of a phone scam focusing on the registration process.

-The New York State Board of Elections warned residents that scammers are contacting people to register over the phone.
-Their goal?
-To coerce people into giving up personal information by pretending to be government officials.
 Here’s the thing – you can’t register to vote over the phone in any state.
-Scammers are counting on people to be confused by the election process, eager to register, and willing to give up their Social Security Numbers.
-Public officials already have a list of voters, so they have no reason to call and request more information.
+Scammers count on people who are confused by the election process, eager to register, and willing to give up their Social Security Numbers.
+Public officials already have a voter list, so they have no reason to call and request more information.

 If you know that your state’s registration deadline has passed, it’s pretty easy to hang up on these “volunteers.”
 If you’re not sure, check your state’s requirements at https://vote.gov/ before you give up any personal info, or contact your County Elections Office.
 You can also check to see your voter registration status here.
 The safest bet?
-Never provide personal information over a text or call (and just register in person or online).
+Never provide personal information over a text or call (and register in person or online).

 The Donation Scam

 Another scam we’ve found goes after donors looking to sway the vote.
-Some of the closest local races have people more energized than ever to donate, and scammers are hoping they’ll get a portion of those funds.
+Some of the closest local races have people more energized than ever to donate, and scammers hope they’ll get a portion of those funds.
 You get a call from someone posing as a volunteer for a particular candidate or political party asking for last-minute donations; with spoofing technology, it may be difficult to discern if a call is legitimate.
-Political groups are exempt from the Do Not Call Registry (and scammers don’t play by the rules), so it could be easy to mistake this call for real.
-Scammers might even know your political affiliation and use that as leverage to convince you to give.

-If you suspect someone is impersonating a political party, volunteer, or candidate, get their phone number and check it online before committing to donate.
+If you suspect someone is impersonating a political party, volunteer, or candidate, get their phone number and check it online before committing to donating.
 You can always call them back – or play it safe and donate through their website, phone them directly, or mail them a check.

 The Survey Scam